 We value and affirm diverse individual, cultural and intellectual perspectives in the search for a more complete understanding of the truth.
 We wish to treat people in our professional community with sensitivity, honesty and respect.
 We believe in inclusive governance, where people have a stake and a say in the intellectual community.
 The faculty, their designated leadership and the staff work together as a team to advance the teaching and scholarly goals of the department.

-Originally adopted in 1997 by the School of Journalism faculty, with periodic revisions through 2014.
+Originally adopted in 1997 by the School of Journalism and Media faculty, with periodic revisions through 2014 with an additional minor revision in 2021.